Tigra-Astronomy/TA.ReactiveCommunications/Samples/SimulatorCommunicationsChannel/ReadMe.md

-﻿# Dome Simulator Custom Communications Channel Sample #
+﻿# Observatory Dome Simulator Custom Communications Channel Sample #

 This sample shows one use for a custom communications channel.